-Delicious, chewy white button mushroom is the most common variety of edible mushrooms cultivated and consumed worldwide.
-Common buttons are the fleshy fruit bodies in the Basidiomycetes family.
+The ubiquitous white button mushroom, renowned for its delightful chewiness is the most common variety of edible mushrooms cultivated and consumed worldwide.
+These commonplace buttons are the fleshy fruit bodies in the Basidiomycetes family.

 Scientific name: Agaricus Bisphorus.

 |White button mushroom cultivation.
 Photo courtesy: Alison Harrington.|